fluffy-spork/fu/README.md

     get https working.
 Will initially link to standard linux library like openssl, but eventually include from scratch only https support in fu
   * Currently use haproxy for https and http redirect to https
+  * file upload by direct POST from javascript.  avoids encoding, etc.

+* generate HTML with function calls
+  * No templating
+  * easy to create pages that look similar
+  * don't have to learn another language
+  * methods are type checked, etc at build
+  * normal usage won't requiring typing any HTML
+  * don't necessarily have to even know HTML is most cases
+  * (TODO) integrate more standard HTML gen functions from fluffy

+* (TODO) generate CSS with function calls
+  * integrate existing CSS styles from fluffy

+* Minimal javascript
+  * (TODO) integrate javascript for file upload from fluffy

 * Build to AppImage for deploy
   * everything is included like web resources that are directly served from the